 The functional currency is sterling and all figures are rounded to the nearest thousand pounds.
+Totals may not sum on occasion due to rounding.

 2.20 Impending application of newly issued Accounting Standards not yet effective

 There have been no changes which would impact on these financial statements.